workloads/packer-templates/README.md

 The primary way of interacting with this repository is `make` via a [Makefile](./Makefile).

+This allows for a consistent execution of the underlying workflows.

+> NOTE: All workflows can be executed manually.
+See the [Makefile](./Makefile) for more information.

 Execute `make` to get an overview of possible options:

 ```sh